CAFapi/caf-common/util-naming/README.md

 // Get the immediate group of the service, the node above the leaf e.g. "b".
 String group = servicePath.getGroup();
 ```

-## Maintainers

-The following people are responsible for maintaining this code:

-- Adam Rogan (Belfast, UK adam.pau.rogan@microfocus.com)